Mingle-2012/pg-fast-merging/README.md

 Merging parameters:

-- `M0` - the initial out-degree of the merged index.
-- `L` - the search pool size, which controls the quality of the search results, the larger the better but slower
-- `M` - the final out-degree of the merged index.
+- `M` - maximum number of neighbors for each vertex.

 Search parameters: